rubencart/NES-img-captioning/README.md

 . src/scripts/local_run_exp.sh ga experiments/mscoco_ga.json 58
 ```

+Caution order is important when you use safe mutations based on param type!

 Truncation should be smaller than population size!

 Caution you need population_size * <size of one param.pth file> disk space!
 For a 3M param network with an 11MB param file this is ~12GB.